rrc011/Fact/README.md

 ### Installing

-- Clone this repo to your desktop and run npm install to install all the dependencies.
+- Clone this repo to your desktop and run npm install in client to install all the dependencies.
 - Run the Web Api FacturacionApi
 - In the client run npm run dev and open browser in route http://localhost:8080/